microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 ### Sample Metadata

 The Sample Metadata interface consists of a grid in which each row represents one sample and each column represents one attribute of a Biosample.
-Users are provided with numerous convenience and organizational features (described below) to assist in metadata completion.
+Submitters are provided with numerous convenience and organizational features (described below) to assist in metadata completion.

 The NMDC uses sections for clarity, and to identify when MIxS specifications have been used as published by the GSC, or when the NMDC team has modified the description, examples, or validation rules for a MIxS attribute captured in their respective columns.
 These modifications are based on user research and feedback provided to the NMDC.

 Biosample metadata can be entered manually (by typing each row), or the data can be entered in bulk by importing a Microsoft Excel XLSX file.
-The metadata is updated each time a user navigates across the submission template, without the need for manually clicking ‘save’.
-Upon completion, the study submission and metadata will be reviewed by a member of the NMDC team, and once approved, the submitting user will indicate when data are ready to be published to the Data Portal.
+The metadata is updated each time a submitter navigates across the submission template, without the need for manually clicking ‘save’.
+Upon completion, the study submission and metadata will be reviewed by a member of the NMDC team, and once approved, the submitter will indicate when data are ready to be published to the Data Portal.

 #### Metadata Sections

 Detailed biosample metadata input is captured using a curated metadata template.
-This page allows users to input biosample metadata into standardized fields based on the selected environmental template.
+This page allows submitters to input biosample metadata into standardized fields based on the selected environmental template.
 The biosample metadata fields are split into 4 sections: Sample ID which consists of sample and environmental identification information; MIxS which are fields that are identical to those provided in MIxS templates; MIxS (modified) & MIxS Inspired which are similar to the MIxS fields, but have been altered in some way or were added based on user feedback.
 These updated and additional fields are meant to provide clearer context and expectations for the submitter to better capture information about their samples.

 #### Tools and Features